Nolah Original vs. Tempur Pedic

 Sinkage and Motion Transfer

-However, there is a large degree of sinkage with the Cloud Luxe Breeze as it is Tempur Pedic’s softest model, and when Andrew sat down on it, it compressed quite a bit but, like the Nolah, did not cause him to sink down to the foundation.
+However, sinkage with the new Luxe Breeze is a little pronounced because it is Tempur Pedic’s softest model, and when Andrew sat down on it, it compressed quite a bit but did not cause him to sink down to the foundation.

 Smell / Off-Gassing